How to Have a Conversation with Donald Trump or Any Other Climate Change Sceptic

 Here are a few of the main ways that scientists have shown climate change to be real:

-• The Greenland and Antarctic ice sheets have got smaller.
-Data from NASA shows that, between 1993 and 2016, Antarctica lost about 127 billion tons of ice per year and the rate of loss has tripled in the last decade.
+- The Greenland and Antarctic ice sheets have got smaller.
+Data from NASA shows that Antarctica is losing 150 billion tonnes of ice per year and Greenland is losing around 240 billion tonnes yearly, adding to sea level rise.

 Global sea levels rose about 8 inches in the last century.
 Again, there has been an acceleration in this trend: the rate in the last two decades is nearly double that of the last century.

-“What the hell is going on with Global Waming [sic]?
+“What the hell is going on with Global Warming [sic]?
 Please come back fast, we need you!”

-That was part of a tweet from US president Trump during a freezing cold January 2019.
+That was part of a tweet from Donald Trump during a freezing cold January in 2019.
 The argument here is that climate change can’t be real if it’s not warm outside.

-It’s important to remember that Trump was talking about the cold ‘weather’; there is after all a difference between climate and weather - climate is the average weather patterns in a region over a long period of time.
+It’s important to remember that Trump was talking about the cold ‘weather’; there is after all a difference between climate and weather - climate is the average weather patterns in a region over a long period.

-And in fact, climate scientists believe Earth will experience more extreme, longer-lasting weather events as the planet warms.
+Climate scientists believe Earth will experience more extreme, longer-lasting weather events as the planet warms.
+Between wildfires and floods, we have already an increase in drastic weather events since Trump’s last presidential run.

 A lot.
 So far, the impacts of climate change include:

-It’s true, the Earth does, over the millennia, go through cycles of colder ice-ages and then warmer periods, caused by changes in Earth's orbit around the sun.
+The Earth indeed does, over the millennia, go through cycles of colder ice ages and then warmer periods, caused by changes in Earth's orbit around the sun.
 In addition, things like volcanic eruptions can influence the climate.

 In other words, human activity is the main cause of global warming.